Mandoom/members-product-selector/README.md

 User login: three attempts
 Show Products
+User Selects 1
+ask for more products
+        * : addnew product
+        / : go to cart

-User Selects 1 or multiple products return to the user their selection of products retuern to the user total price for the selected products if products selected >= 3 user
+or multiple products
+return to the user their selection of products retuern to the user total price for the selected products if products selected >= 3 user